Ruipu/Retail-Analysis/Readme.md

 # Retail Data Analysis Projects

-This repository contains two end-to-end data analysis projects using real-world retail datasets.
+This repository contains three end-to-end data analysis projects using real-world retail datasets.
 The goal is to demonstrate practical data science workflows, from data cleaning and visualization to machine learning, in retail and e-commerce contexts.

 ---